American Royal Fern

 Interrupted Fern

-The fertile leaflets are located in the middle of the frond, 'interrupting' the green leaflets, rather than at the top.
+The Interrupted Fern has fertile leaflets in the middle of the frond (interrupting the green leaves), rather than at the top like a crown.

 Frequently Asked Questions